objektwerks/spark.kafka.cassandra/README.md

 Questions
 ---------
-Q1.
-Does the Spark-Cassandra Connector co-locate code and data?
+- Q. Does the Spark-Cassandra Connector co-locate code and data?

-A1.
-Yes.
-Data locality is achieved through intelligent connection and cluster topology management and awareness by
-    Spark, Cassandra and the Spark-Cassandra Connector.
+- A. Yes.
+Data locality is achieved through intelligent connection and cluster topology management and awareness by Spark, Cassandra and the Spark-Cassandra Connector.
 Spark and Cassandra partition tuning is critical.
 See these links for details: